DHJ Quick Take: The No. 1 Pick Presser

 Then a high-profile name arrives, and the same arrangement becomes a crisis that demands a podium confession.

-If the principle were genuine, it would have applied last year.
-It didn’t.
-What changed is not the principle.
+If the principle were genuine, it would have applied last year, but it didn’t.
 What changed is the traffic ceiling.

 It is also easier, structurally, to assign the question to the columnist whose role is provocation than to a beat reporter who has to maintain working relationships across the franchise.
 When a newsroom routes Fudd’s first Dallas press conference to the writer paid to stir debate, that is not an individual call.
 It is an editorial decision about where to spend the outlet’s provocation, and who is safest to spend it on.